top of page

 Ein Avdaat.jpeg

-This park is located within Nahal Tsin, one of the largest wadis (dry riverbeds) in the Negev, and it drains toward the Aravah Valley.
-The park is surrounded by tall chalk and limestone cliffs.
-Within the canyon are three springs, which feed small pools and waterfalls.
-The springs emerge from permeable chalk layers where underground water meets harder rock that forces it to the surface.
-Ein Mor is by the cashier’s office, Ein Avdat is just after the dam, and Ein Ma’arif is just after the poplar grove.
-Above the canyon is the Avdat Plateau, an elevated limestone desert plain.
-From the Ben-Gurion Tombs, which is just north of the park, you can see the entire Tsin canyon.
+Within the nahal are three springs and these feed small pools and waterfalls.
+These springs emerge from permeable chalk layers and from where underground water meets harder rock that forces it to the surface.
+Ein Mor is by the cashier’s office, Ein Avdat is just after the dam, and Ein Ma’arif is just beyond the poplar grove.
+The canyon is at the edge of the Avdat Plateau, an elevated limestone desert plain, on the far side from Sde Boker.
+From the Ben-Gurion Tombs in Sde Boker, which are just north of the park, you can see part of the Sin Valley, as well as the nahal.

 THE TRAIL:

 • From the parking lot, continue along the trail until you come to a dam.
-Cross the dam and continue along this side of the pool until you come to an impressive waterfall with a large pool at its base.
-There is no swimming in the pool.
-You can either return at this point to your starting point or take the trail to above the waterfall.
+Cross the dam and continue on the bare rock along the side of the pool until you come to an impressive waterfall with a large pool at its base.
+Swimming in the pool is not permitted.
+You can return at this point to your starting point or take the trail to above the waterfall.

 • To continue to a higher level, you will see steps on your left shortly after the dam.
 The steps are not particularly obvious, so look out for them.
 There are about 120 steps in all.
 Continue along the stream until you come to a poplar grove and observation area.
 The openings of caves in the cliff face were used by monks in the Byzantine period.

 • Groups who have a bus waiting for them at the upper parking lot will be able to climb a ladder and continue on the trail to this parking lot.
-However, this route is only one-way and cannot be done if your car is at the lower parking lot.
+However, this part of the trail is only one-way and cannot be done if your car is at the lower parking lot.

 tall wadi.jpeg